 Deciding to have amniocentesis can be a very difficult decision and a very anxious time.
 However, most women who have amniocentesis will have a normal result.
 (That is, the baby won't have the genetic problem that the test was looking for.)
 However, before you go through amniocentesis, it is important to think through carefully what difference an abnormal test result would make to you.
 How would it be likely to affect your decision about whether or not to continue with the pregnancy?

-Once you know the results, and if the results show a problem, you will need to make a decision about what is best for you and the baby.
+Once you know the results, and if the results show a problem, you will need to make a decision about what is best for you and for your baby.
 This decision may be very difficult.
 You may find it helpful to talk things through with:

 - Your GP.